DavidQiuChao/DavidQiuChao/README.md

 ✨Here are some information on me✨:

-- 🔭 I’m currently working on vehicle interior cabin vision system.
+- 🔭 I’m currently working on DMS, OMS and ADAS.
 - :car: I'm also interested in autopilot system.